The unreliability of green energy production

 TEXEL has established itself as a global frontrunner in the realm of Stirling technology.
 Renowned for its scalability, this technology adeptly converts heat into electricity with high energy efficiency.
 It serves as a versatile solution in numerous applications, propelling the ongoing energy transition.
 Particularly in areas bereft of existing technological solutions, TEXEL's Stirling technology is paving the way for a sustainable future.

-TEXEL Energy must gear up for large-scale production to meet the immense market demand arising from the energy transition.
-Mass production of systems necessitates the mass production of components, where, naturally, collaborations with key suppliers are an essential element.
-In 2023, TEXEL acquired the assets of the Nasdaq-listed tech company Swedish Stirling, which not only contributed intellectual and physical assets but also added a production capacity of approximately 10,000 engines on an annual basis.
-Work is now underway to expand and establish this capacity in Europe and the USA.
+TEXEL Energy is gearing up for large-scale production to meet the immense market demand driven by the global energy transition.
+The mass production of systems necessitates the mass production of components, making collaborations with key suppliers essential.
+In 2023, TEXEL acquired the assets of the Nasdaq-listed tech company Swedish Stirling, gaining valuable intellectual and physical assets, along with a production capacity of approximately 10,000 engines (300MW) per year.
+The primary focus now is to establish this industrial capacity in the U.S., followed by expansion into Europe, with plans to scale up production to Giga-Volumes.

 The concept and business model to create the TEXEL technology is built on global co-operation by bringing together the most experienced people, laboratories and companies in the world.
 The development and operation are supervised by the TEXEL team in Sweden, United States and United Kingdom.